CO2 Multi Sensor System

 The CM-7000 features both audible and visual alarms as well as the ability to configure sensors independently including the 3 relays that are triggered at 5,000 TWA, 5000 ppm, 1.5% CO2, and 3% to meet OSHA/NIOSH standards including local fire codes

-Users may configure modules (sensor, horn/strobe, and key switch) from any tablet either in direct connection or through daisy-chaining modules together.
+Users may configure modules (sensor, horn/strobe, and key switch) from the main CM-7000 tablet either in direct connection or through daisy-chaining modules together.

-The latest version CM-7000 2.0.3 software update enables users to easily address 12+ more horn/strobe modules on any string.
+The newest version CM-7000 2.0.4 software update enables users to easily address 12+ more horn/strobe modules on any string.

 - 8" Touch Screen Display Panel